Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Learning tasks with the quantum reservoir

 The input data is obtained from the equation

-and is chaotic for parameters $\beta=0.2$, $\gamma=0.1$ and $\tau_M = 17$~\cite{Chen2022}.
+It is chaotic for parameters $\beta=0.2$, $\gamma=0.1$ and $\tau_M = 17$ ~\cite{Chen2022}.
 A subset of the input data is shown in FIG.~\ref{Mackey_Glass} (a).
 The time here takes discrete values (point index).
 The task consists in predicting a point with a certain delay in the future.
 We have trained the reservoir for different delays varying from 1 to 100 (delay = 20 is shown in FIG.~\ref{Mackey_Glass} (a)).
 Each point is sent for 100 ns, such that delay = 20 corresponds to 2 $\mu$s.
-In all the simulations we measure 16 basis state neurons, from $|00\rangle$ to $|33\rangle$.
+In all the simulations we measure 16 basis state neurons, from $|00\rangle$ to $|33\rangle$, and we sample the reservoir 10 times for each input, corresponding to a measurement every 10 ns.

 We train the reservoir on 1000 points and test it on another set of previously unseen 1000 points.
 The results are shown in FIG.~\ref{Mackey_Glass} (b-c).
 We plot the average logarithmic error on 1000 test points as a function of the delay for different reservoir parameters such as dissipation rates and oscillator couplings.
 In all the cases, we observe an overall logarithmic increase of the error as a function of the delay, which corresponds to the memory of the reservoir - points further in future are harder to predict because the memory is lost.
-Nevertheless, the error saturates for large delays.
+Still, the error saturates for large delays.
 This saturation is due to the fact that the reservoir learns the range in which the points are situated, and in particular the region where the minima and the maxima of the time-series, that contain a lot of points, are concentrated.
-Another common feature that can be noticed in all the figures are the oscillations in the error signal.
-Their periodicity is twice the periodicity of the input data, and corresponds to the fact that data is easier to predict at the minima and maxima of the time-series, than at the slopes where the gradient is large.
+Another common feature that can be noticed in all the figures are the oscillations in the error signal that reflect the periodicity in the input data.